When drone mapping and the gaming world come together

 We also used general drone & DSLR photography/ video of the track, sky, sun, clouds to get an idea of the extra details for the external graphics.

-All up it was a success, next step is to buy ourselves the latest PS4 and the game when it gets released!
+All up it was a success, next step is to buy ourselves the game and race!

 MotoGP Video Game